h5p/h5p-cli/readme.md

 6. Below is an example for the setup CLI commands needed before viewing and editing content types in the `h5p-accordion` library.
 The first 2 commands compute dependencies for view & edit modes and saves them in the cache folder.
 The second 2 commands install the dependencies for those modes using the cached dependency lists generated via the first 2 commands.
-Or simply use `node cli.js setup h5p-accordion` which is the equivalent for all 4 commands.
+`node cli.js setup h5p-accordion` is the equivalent for all 4 commands.
 ```
 node cli.js deps h5p-accordion view 1
 node cli.js deps h5p-accordion edit 1